Suspicious Minds: American Sound Studio session

-RCA staff producer Felton Jarvis made the unusual decision to add a fade-out to the song starting at 3:36 and lasting for nearly 15 seconds before fading back in.
+RCA staff producer Felton Jarvis decided to add a fade-out to the song starting at 3:36 and lasting for nearly 15 seconds before fading back in.
 The first verse then continues repeatedly until the song completely fades out at 4:22.
 In a 2012 interview with Marc Myers of The Wall Street Journal, Moman disclosed that Jarvis was never happy with Presley recording at American Sound Studio, saying "it was a control thing".
-Moman added, "So when Jarvis took the tape of 'Suspicious Minds', he added this crazy 15-second fade toward the end, like the song was ending, and brought it back by overdubbing to extend it.
+He added: "So when Jarvis took the tape of 'Suspicious Minds', he added this crazy 15-second fade toward the end, like the song was ending, and brought it back by overdubbing to extend it.
 I have no idea why he did that, but he messed it up.
 It was like a scar.
 None of which mattered.
 Soon after the song was released, Elvis was back on top of the charts."

 Future Grateful Dead vocalist Donna Jean Godchaux sang backing vocals on the track.

 "Suspicious Minds" was one of the singles that revived Presley's chart success in the U.S., following his '68 Comeback Special.
-It was his 18th and last No.1 single in the United States.
+It was his 18th and last Billboard Hot 100 No.1 single in the United States.
 In December 2003, Rolling Stone ranked it No. 91 on their list of the 500 Greatest Songs of All Time.
 Session guitarist Reggie Young played on both the James and Presley versions.

-The song was later included on the legacy edition of From Elvis in Memphis and the follow that dream reissue of Back In Memphis.
+The song was later included on the legacy edition of From Elvis in Memphis and the Follow That Dream reissue of Back In Memphis.